 - L = Production server without high availability; usually fitted in free tier

-- S = Sandbox (1/application-code); usually destroyed after concept testing is done
+- S = Sandbox (1/application-code); usually used in concept learning phase

 - X = Defunct.
 Usually when a server is taken out of system, it’s given a new name so that we can answer how many D/U/P servers are active in the system